10 Proven Steps to LinkedIn Ads Success in 2023

 Thinking about adding PPC to your digital marketing plan?
 You’ll need to understand the following SEM terms:

-The term you’ll discuss frequently is the cost per click.
+The term you’ll likely discuss frequently is cost per click.
 If you’re wondering what running PPC ads will cost, you’ll want to pay extra attention to CPC.

 If you find your ad spend is on the high side, here’s advice from Gabrielle Aldinger, SEM manager at HawkSEM: